scharfmn/translation-by-distance/README.md

-# xlanguage · cross-language distance
+# xlanguage · a cross-language distance translator

 Use Levenshtein distances to transform text into words from another language of your choice